jaegertracing/jaeger-client-csharp/src/Jaeger.Core/Senders/README.md

 ```

 # Notice
 The `ThriftSenderFactory` is defined as part of the NuGET package `Jaeger.Senders.Thrift`.
 This is usually included through the meta-package `Jaeger`.
-If you do not want to add a dependency on `Jaeger.Thrift.VendoredThrift` when using other `Jaeger.Senders.*` packages or when defining your own `ISender`/`ISenderFactory`, use the package `Jaeger.Core` directly instead of `Jaeger`.
+If you do not want to add a dependency on `ApacheThrift` when using other `Jaeger.Senders.*` packages or when defining your own `ISender`/`ISenderFactory`, use the package `Jaeger.Core` directly instead of `Jaeger`.

 By default, `Configuration.SenderConfiguration.DefaultSenderResolver` does NOT contain any `ISenderFactory` instances since `Jaeger.Core` is agnostic of any `ISender` implementation.
 All calls to `SenderResolver.Resolve` will return `NoopSender.Instance`.